Rules of play:

 Requirements for Check-In & Registration:

 At the Mandatory Team check in, teams must provide the required credentials.
-All teams must provide valid laminated Player ID Cards with photographs and signed medical Release forms.
+All teams must provide valid laminated Player ID Cards with photographs.

 All coaches should be mindful to ensure that their players, bench, friends, and spectators associated with their respective teams, obey tournament rules and act civilly and in a sportsmanlike manner at all times.
 Failure to do so may result in penalties or sanctions against the respective team, at the sole discretion of the tournament: